iam-py-test/my_filters_001/wiki/fix-browser-problem.md

 - Firefox: https://support.mozilla.org/en-US/kb/clear-cookies-and-site-data-firefox
 - Chrome: https://support.google.com/accounts/answer/32050
 - Edge: https://support.microsoft.com/en-us/microsoft-edge/delete-cookies-in-microsoft-edge-63947406-40ac-c3b8-57b9-2a946a29ae09 (chose "delete all cookies")
+- Safari on MacOS: https://www.howtogeek.com/242324/how-to-clear-safari-browsing-history-and-cookies-on-mac/ (scroll down to "How to Clear Your Cookies on Safari".
+You don't need to delete your history)

 ### Change search engine and homepage/new tab
 Some malware will only change your homepage/new tab or search engine, and will not prevent you from changing it back.<br>